Nov11/avro-backward-compatibility/readme.md

 #### this is about AVRO backward compatibility

-An object DumbClass defined in jar named 1.0-SNAPSHOT is written to file first.
+An object DumbClass defined in jar named 1.0-SNAPSHOT is serialized and written to file first.
-Update idl with a new field and named it 1.1-SNAPSHOT.
+Update idl by adding a new field and named the jar 1.1-SNAPSHOT.
-Read object using the new jar.
+Read the object from file previously created using the new jar.
 It fails with this :
 ```
 Exception in thread "main" java.io.EOFException
 	at org.apache.avro.io.BinaryDecoder.ensureBounds(BinaryDecoder.java:473)